Xylophone

 |

-PESP205 grey |
+PESP205 silver-grey |

 The inherent sound of metal can be expressed perfectly with the special tuning technique of Sen-Plates.
-Each tone can sound soft or powerful according to the intensity and the way the plate is struck.
+Each tone can sound soft or powerful, according to the intensity and the way the plate is struck.

-A special timbre is created by the corresponding pairs of sound fields creating a subtle vibration of overtones.
+A special timbre is created by the corresponding pairs of sound fields, creating a subtle vibration of overtones.

 The Sen-Plates are available as “six-flat” in two pentatonic tunings, enabling players to improvise freely and play interactively.